Calculating Your Burned Calories

 1. Exercises & Workouts

 Each exercise (activity) in Kanvie has a MET value assigned to it based on intensity and type.
+Calories burned by an exercise are calculated with:

 3. Integration with Devices & Other Apps